Marin Weekend Family Fun for February 2–4

 Sunday, 10:30 am–2 pm

 Discover and play as a family at the Asian Art Museum.
 On Family Fun Days, our gallery activities, creative art projects and immersive storytelling make art appreciation into a lively, family-friendly event.
 Themes and projects change regularly, so visit again and again.
-In February, learn about Lunar New Year symbols for longevity, fortune, and happiness with art projects developed and led by Art Speak teen interns.
+This Sunday: learn about fashion of Korea with the exhibition Couture Korea.
 Street parking is free on Sundays.
 Location: 200 Larkin Street, San Francisco.
-For more info, visit their website.
+Event details.

 - Y Bike Learn to Ride Program